fc-io/working-with-alvis-from-ki/README.md

 ## Caveats

+### These instructions

+I wrote these instructions after the fact.
+So some of the setup is from memory and not tested.
+Feel free to reach out if you encounter any problems or have suggestions.

 ### Working remotly (VPN)

 When ssh-ing to alvis you need to be on Sunet.
 You are automatically on Sunet on the KI wired network or eduroam.